 We invite researchers and other interested parties to join us to co-create a novel CSC-based community and culture.
-We intend to create spaces [13] to support the development of shared values; train methods to cultivate these values and strengthen cooperation, participation, mindfulness [9-12]; help contemplative practices become part of the work culture; embody principles of open science and open data to optimize dissemination; build connections with diverse stakeholders such as funding agencies and academic institutes working on organizational development and leadership [14].
+In particular, we intend to create spaces [13] to support the development of shared values; train methods to cultivate these values and strengthen cooperation, creativity, participation, mindfulness [9-12]; help contemplative practices become part of the work culture; embody principles of open science and open data to optimize dissemination; and build connections with diverse stakeholders such as funding agencies and academic institutes that are working on organizational development and leadership [14].